 The bigger the problems to solve, the bigger the APS benefits.
 If you miss delivery dates frequently, stumble over quoting accuracy, miss competitive lead times, run high inventory levels, spend too much time managing schedules, or experience frequent changeovers on key equipment, then APS is a high-value solution.

-What’s more, high numbers of SKUs or custom orders, multiple production resources, expensive production equipment, frequent changes in customer orders and engineering change orders, long setup times, job batching requirements, and complex manufacturing flows that defy manual scheduling call for APS.
+What’s more, high numbers of SKUs or custom orders, multiple resources, expensive production equipment, frequent changes in customer orders and engineering change orders, long setup times, job batching requirements, and complex manufacturing flows that defy manual scheduling call for APS.
 Worse yet, if you face product quality-related problems from schedule mistakes, the right APS is triage and long-term care.

 ERP systems are ideal in managing transactions, like order entry or inventory control.
 ERP evolved from accounting systems to keep track of what has happened versus planning for what is going to happen.
 As a result, the architecture is optimized for transaction processing rather than large-scale, high-volume data analytics.
 Consider a typical MRP re-gen can take hours or days while an APS re-gen usually takes a few seconds.
 This is a critical usability factor because no planner can afford to wait hours, let alone days, after every schedule change.